Constellation-Labs/documentation-hub/validate/quick-start/online-quickstart.md

 ReadyToJoin
 </MacWindow>

-If your Node has not reached the `Ready` stage, you can continuously watch the Node's status by utilizing the `-w` (watch) option.
+If your node has not reached the `Ready` stage, you can continuously watch the node's status by utilizing the `-w` (watch) option.

 Make sure when you are done watching, you use the <kbd>q</kbd> to gracefully exit the `status` command.